• Home

 Eden Angel Pattern: Angel Wings Pattern and Placement

-Angel Halo
+Crochet Angel Eden Halo

 The halo is the only part of this project to use a different hook and thread.
 Please use the 2.25 mm (B) hook and the Gold Bowdabra Bow Wire.
 This is a thin piece of wire wrapped in gold metallic thread.
 I found mine at Michael’s in the ribbon section.
 It can stand on it’s own which is why I like it – and it is much thinner than pipe-cleaner (which was what I had been considering).